Here's what's HOPPING....

 School of Art News and Happenings

-November 5-10, 2019: Robert "Boomer" Moore, Associate Professor of Ceramics at West Virginia University School of Art & Design, will be visiting the School of Art as part of the Big XII Faculty Fellowship Program at Texas Tech University.
-Professor Moore will be researching low-fire wood and low-fire salt kiln firings, using our state-of-the-art facilities in the Art 3D Annex.
-A schedule for his visit is forthcoming.
+November 5-10, 2019: Robert "Boomer" Moore, Associate Professor of Ceramics at West Virginia University School of Art & Design, visited the School of Art as part of the Big XII Faculty Fellowship Program at Texas Tech University.
+Professor Moore used our state-of-the-art facilities in the Art 3D Annex to research low-fire wood and low-fire salt kiln firings.

 October 5, 2019: The School of Art welcomed a record number of high school students, teachers, parents and community members to our 13th Annual Fall Open House!
 Events included a hands-on watercolor workshop, painting demonstration, tours of our printmaking, jewelry/metals, ceramics and sculpture areas; art exhibits; and informational sessions on art history and careers in the arts.
 School of Art studio faculty conducted portfolio reviews and discussed potential students' interest in our program, while current MFA students assisted with lab tours and demos.
 The Annual Spring Open House will be held on March 6, 2020.
 For information on bringing a class to one of our Open House events, please email firstname.lastname@example.org.